 Death in service

 This guidance for managers covers the actions required when a member of staff dies whilst an employee of the University.
-Each set of circumstances may be different, and this guidance may therefore not be comprehensive, please contact your Sector Personnel Officer for further advice.
+Each set of circumstances may be different, and this guidance may therefore not be comprehensive, please contact your HR Business Partner for further advice.

 In the case of death in the workplace